zacmoss/laravel-event-poster/README.md

 User can see all events they are rsvp'd to on their myEvents page

-User filter events by date
+User can filter events by date

+User can filter events by city

-To be added : No event input before current date / Styling / Input length verification / map api integration
+To be added : No event input before current date / Styling / Input length verification / map api integration / add capitalization check for cities (lowercase all cities in db and checking db) / Need to be able to apply multiple filters like filter by city AND date